richmahn/en_ta/translate/grammar-connect-words-phrases/sub-title.md

-How do connecting words work to connect parts of the text in different ways?
+How do connecting words work to join parts of the text in different ways?